What is Group Exemption?

 IRS: Publication 4573 – Group Exemptions

-The Cullinane Law Group is a law firm that works exclusively with tax-exempt organizations, including dozens of group exemptions throughout the United States.
-Contact us for help with your group exemption.
+The Cullinane Law Group works exclusively with tax-exempt organizations, including dozens of group exemptions across the United States.